 During an interview with the facility Administrator, it was revealed that they were not “made aware of the verbal altercation abuse allegation between [both residents.
 The Administrator] stated the facility is to notify [the Administrator] of any abuse allegation.”

 During a different interview with the Administrator, it was revealed that the Certified Nursing Assistant told the Administrator that they “did not notify supervisor or the verbal altercation abuse allegation” that had occurred.”
 The CNA said that they “did not notify [the Administrator because the CNA] did not have [the Administrator’s] phone number to report the abuse allegation.”
 The Administrator verified that the Certified Nursing Assistant “should have notified [the Administrator] of the allegation.”

 Was your loved one injured or harmed while living at Gilman Healthcare Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Douglas County victims of mistreatment living in long-term facilities including nursing homes in Gilman.
+Our network of attorneys fights aggressively on behalf of Douglas County victims of mistreatment living in long-term facilities including nursing homes in Gilman.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.